-I’ve maintained an interest in electronics throughout the years since, spending a brief amount of time experimenting with PIC programming before real life and family commitments took priority several years ago.
-With the recent appearance of relatively cheap, powerful micro-computers with extensive IO capabilities linked accompanied by a vast array of open source web services, sensors, hardware, libraries etc. A rapidly growing community of hobbyists conjuring up new projects has been forming and my interest was peaked once again.
+I’ve maintained an interest in electronics throughout the years since.
+The appearance of relatively cheap, powerful micro-computers with extensive IO capabilities, accompanied by a vast array of open source web services, sensors, hardware, libraries etc. alongside a rapidly growing community of hobbyist that have been conjuring up new projects my interest was peaked once again.

-So here we are now, and I’m using this site to capture my experiences as I explore/muddle along.
-This site is mainly for my own reference, but at the same time it may benefit others.
+So here we are now, and I’m using this site to capture my experiences.
+This site is mainly for my own reference, but at the same time, it may benefit others.